AGI-Edgerunners/LLM-Agents-Papers/README.md

 # LLM-Agents-Papers
+## Description
 A repo lists papers related to LLM based agent.
 Includes
 * methods of role playing, memory mechanism and game playing
 * methods of feedback or reflection
 * methods of multi-agent collaboration
 * benchmarks and surveys of the field
 * environments or platforms

+## Recommendation
+For more comprehensive reading, we also recommend other paper lists:
+* [zjunlp/LLMAgentPapers](https://github.com/zjunlp/LLMAgentPapers): Must-read Papers on Large Language Model Agents.

 ---